ShapescapeMC/shapescape-dialogue-2/docs/syntax.md

     5 10 5 0 0
     5 10 5 0 0

-    ## This is a comment that could mention something explain something about the the actor_path
+    ## This is a comment that could mention something about the the actor_path
     actor_path: interpolation_mode=3 tp_selector=@e[type=grevious,c=1]
         1617 14 1482 facing 1625 19 1472
         1617 14 1482 facing 1633 3 1478
     timeline:
-        blank:
+        blank: time=5
             loop: time=0.5
                 /time add 100
         blank: time=10